ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolEventIntervalListCondition.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventIntervalListCondition.condition`
+              - The condition component.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventIntervalListCondition.custom_time_limits`
+              - The interval list or single interval within which intervals of satisfaction are sought.
+The specified value is used if UseCustomTimeLimits is true.
+The default is set to overall availability of host object...
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventIntervalListCondition.use_custom_time_limits`
+              - Indicate whether to use specified custom time limits (see CustomTimeLimits).
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventIntervalListCondition.save_data_option`
+              - Determine if computed intervals of satisfaction are saved/loaded, or recomputed on load if necessary.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventIntervalListCondition.sampling`
+              - The Sampling definition, which can use a fixed step, relative tolerance or curvature tolerance.
+Relative tolerance uses a combination of relative and absolute changes in scalar values between samples...
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventIntervalListCondition.convergence`
+              - The Convergence definition, which uses time tolerance to determine when times for intervals of satisfaction are found.

 Import detail